moirahartigan/Ms1-Schools-Out-Childcare/README.md

 # Schools Out Childcare
 ## **Code Institute - Milestone project 1: _User-Centric Frontend Development_**
-This website is designed to provide the parents of primary school children with information regarding childcare during out of school hours and during school holidays.
+This website is designed to provide the parents of primary school children with information regarding childcare services during out of school hours and during school holidays.
 ## Demo
 <!-- add link to live site here -->
 [View the Live Website Here](#)